upcontent/UpContent-Marketing/content/post/launch-day-recap.md

 While our new features were exciting enough to us, we knew we wanted our launch day to go off with a splash and hopefully attract some new users and increase brand awareness.
 As a result, we decided to host a giveaway.
 It was tempting to take the easy route and supply a gift card as a prize, but instead, we wanted to leverage the opportunity to target our ideal audience and give away a prize that these particular individuals would be thrilled to have and use.
 This meant we had to come up with something high-value and practical for content marketers and bloggers that was feasible for us financially and logistically.

-We dug a little deeper and asked ourselves *How can we provide a solution to most content marketers’ and bloggers’ problems?
+We dug a little deeper and asked ourselves: *How can we provide a solution to most content marketers’ and bloggers’ problems?
 Is there a way we can incorporate UpContent into the giveaway without it being the sole prize?*

 Suddenly, it came to us.
 What if we provided the ultimate toolkit that incorporated some of the best tools that any content marketer or blogger would find useful...for a year?!